 Winner: Appley

-I read a blog recently which made a throwaway comment suggesting that you shouldn't expect golden sandy beaches if you visit the Isle of Wight.
+I read a blog recently that made a throwaway comment suggesting that you shouldn't expect golden sandy beaches if you visit the Isle of Wight.
 This is piffle, flim-flam and nonsensical nonsense.

 My high court libel case against the website is still at the crowdfunding stage.
 In the meantime, I will offer some suggestions.